Danalox/Movie-Night-Releases-Apple-TV/README.md

 (add this to sources in your chosen store) https://movienight.is/movienight-Tv-repo.json

-Apple TV Sideload repo URL (works with Sideloadly, Sidestore, Alstore) (add this to sources in your chosen store) https://movienight.is/movienight-ios-repo.json
+Apple iOS Sideload repo URL (works with Sideloadly, Sidestore, Alstore) (add this to sources in your chosen store) https://movienight.is/movienight-ios-repo.json